 HUD created the Enterprise Income Verification (EIV) system to provide PHAs with a powerful tool for preventing errors and program abuse.
-BHA is required to use the EIV system in its entirety in accordance with HUD administrative guidance [24 CFR 5.233].
+BHA is required to use the EIV system-in-its entiretyat annual recertification in accordance with HUD administrative guidance [24 CFR 5.233].
 BHA is further required to: